open-telemetry/opentelemetry-collector-contrib/exporter/kinesisexporter/README.md

 # Kinesis Exporter

-This exporter can be used to send metrics to Kinesis.
+This exporter can be used to send traces to Kinesis.

 The following configuration options are supported: